-What is the difference between a peace of mind test and a legal test?
+Difference between peace of mind test & legal test?

 In terms of how samples are analysed once in the laboratory there is no difference between a legal test and a home test.
 The samples are also analysed in the same laboratory using the exact same equipment and the accuracy of the result of a legal DNA test is the same as that of a standard paternity test.
 However, in a legal DNA test, the results must adhere to a strict set of rules which are collectively referred to as a ‘chain of custody’.
 The chain of custody, explained in some more detail below, ensures the validity of the DNA test.